SamyZouggari/AuctionManagementSystem/README.md

     RemplissageBDD.sql: SQL script to populate the database with sample data.

 ## 📝 How to Run
+First, in the Makefile you have to change the name of the server on DB_CONN, the login into your database by changing DB_USER and DB_PASS.

 ### Prerequisites
 - Oracle SQL Database instance